pfrazee/tmpdat/README.md

 # tmpdat

-Creates a temporary in-memory dat.
+Creates a temporary in-memory dat from any folder.

 ```
 ~/my-project$ tmpdat .